 Global economic activity with survey data indicating that a subdued growth momentum will continue in the near term.
 Although there are some tailwinds for the world economy from the further easing of global supply chain pressures owing to improvements in supply and weakening of demand, downside risks persist.
-These are associated with continuing geopolitical uncertainty, in particular potential disruptions related to Russia's unjustified war against Ukraine.
+These are associated with continuing geopolitical uncertainty, in particular potential disruptions related to Russia's war against Ukraine and the Israel-Hamas war.